xwiz/stamplay-selfkickstarter/README.md

 Here are a few ideas for further improvement :

-* bring together login and registration controllers by creating a single page to handle both user login and signup
-* add social login like Facebook or Google to enrich user's identity
+* add social login like Google to enrich user's identity
 * if the cart contains more occurencies of a meal, group them
 * let users to comment on the restaurants
 * _Your idea here… ?_